It’s the End of Days As We Know It (And I Feel Fine)

 Previously I discussed the television series Millennium, a brilliant show that made a huge impression on me as a Setian teenager back in the 1990s.
 There was another apocalyptic-themed horror romp from that era which made a huge impression on me too, but it was not nearly so remarkable.
 In fact, it’s really a terrible production most any way you look at it.
 But in those crazy days just before January 1, 2000, when lots of people were kinda worried the world might actually fall apart on New Year’s Eve, there was one theatrical film that dared to exploit all that juicy endtime paranoia.
 And shitty as it was, I’d be remiss if I didn’t address some of the influence it has had on me.

 That’s right, I’m talking about the one and only End of Days (1999), that magnificent shit show in which Arnold Schwarzenegger squares off against Satan himself, who’s prowling the streets of New York City in Gabriel Byrne’s body.
-Oh gods, where do I even START with this fucker?
+Oh Gods, where do I even START with this fucker?

 Okay, so the story begins with a bunch of clergymen at the Vatican freaking out about a comet and some prophecy about a “satanic” child being born somewhere.
 Then, in New York City, Udo Kier kills a snake and baptizes a newborn baby girl with its blood.
 The girl just happens to be born with a birthmark that resembles some kind of glyph.
 Then, confusingly, we fast forward to December 1999, when a semi-invisible creature rises up from the sewers of NYC to possess some random business dude (Gabriel Byrne) so it can grab some poor lady by her bosom, then blow up a restaurant.
 Then we meet Jericho (Arnold Schwarzenegger), some kind of private security guy whose family was murdered and who is just one stone’s throw away from killing himself.
 Jericho is hired to protect the dude who’s possessed by Satan, which comes in handy when a crazy Catholic priest with no tongue tries to assassinate the guy.